asimhb/AftermathArc/README.txt

 -Admin page.
 -Cleaning the code.
 -Improving the Design.
--and much more features to add.
+-and much more features to added.